pyHi-M/pyHiM/docs/source/contributor/dev_process.md

 After you merge your pull request, please delete your branch.
 This will signal to other developers that the work on the branch is complete and prevents you or others from accidentally using old branches.
 For more information, see "[Deleting and restoring branches in a pull request](https://docs.github.com/en/github/administering-a-repository/deleting-and-restoring-branches-in-a-pull-request)."

-When you delete a branch, the commit history will be transfered to the development branch.
+When you delete a branch, the commit history will be transferred to the development branch.
 You can always restore your deleted branch or revert your pull request if needed.

 ```shell
 // delete branch locally